wp-plugins/rs-feedburner/readme.txt

 === RS FeedBurner ===
 Contributors: RedSand
 Donate link: http://www.redsandmarketing.com/rs-feedburner-donate/
-Tags: feedburner, feed, feeds, feedsmith, redirect, redirects, rss, seo, subscribe, subscribers, subscription, comments Requires at least: 3.7
+Tags: feedburner, feedpress, feed, feeds, feedsmith, redirect, redirects, rss, seo, subscribe, subscribers, subscription, feedburner alternative, comments
+Requires at least: 3.7
 Tested up to: 4.1
 Stable tag: trunk

-This plugin detects native WordPress feeds and redirects them to your FeedBurner feed so you can track your subscribers.
+This plugin detects native WordPress feeds and redirects them to your FeedBurner or FeedPress feed so you can track your subscribers.

 == Description ==

-This plugin redirects all requests for your native WordPress feeds to your FeedBurner feeds so you can track all your subscribers and maximize your blog/site readership and user engagement.
+This plugin redirects all requests for your native WordPress feeds to your FeedBurner or FeedPress feeds so you can track all your subscribers and maximize your blog/site readership and user engagement.

 You can redirect both your main WordPress feed and your comments feed if you like.
 (Comments feed is optional since not everyone uses it.)

 This plugin is a fork of the original FeedBurner Feedsmith plugin by Steve Smith.
 Since it was discontinued, I picked up where it left off so we all can have an actively updated plugin.

+As of version 1.4.6, this plugin supports FeedPress, the main FeedBurner alternative.

 = Documentation / Tech Support =
 * Documentation: [Plugin Homepage](http://www.redsandmarketing.com/plugins/rs-feedburner/)